 - Legal Services refers to the costs associated with maintaining a City Solicitor, a position required by the City’s Charter.
 This position is held by Frank Klaine, an attorney with Strauss and Troy.
-The Legal Services expenditures do not pay his salary, but are instead the charges we pay to Strauss and Troy.
+The Legal Services expenditures do not pay his salary, but are instead the charges the City pays to Strauss and Troy.
 These charges generally cover access to a number of attorneys within this firm who have specialties in addition to those of Mr. Klaine.
 This annual expenditure provides legal services such as writing laws, reviewing contracts, offering personnel advice, attending and advising at City Council meetings, and representing the City for some litigation.
-More complicated cases like the City’s MSD lawsuit are not paid for from this section of the Loveland’s budget.

 - The City Manager’s Office performs a variety of jobs.
 The City Manager position is required by Charter, and is responsible for the day-to-day workings of the City.
-To assist with this charge, the City Manager’s Office includes the Executive Assistant to the City Manager, a Management Analyst, and a part-time Human Resources Manager.
+To assist with this charge, the City Manager’s Office includes the Executive Assistant to the City Manager, an Assistant to the City Manager, and a part-time Human Resources Manager.

 - Operations, another catchall accounting category, includes a variety of general expenditures.
 Some of these costs are fixed, meaning they cannot be cut easily or without serious consequences.
 For example, Loveland cannot discontinue insurance coverage, nor can we simply cut mandated legal publishing requirements.
 Loveland has to pay its debt or risk a credit rating reduction and litigation.
 Other expenses in the Operations section are more flexible, providing opportunities for cuts and perhaps even elimination.
 These important but not required services include promoting employee wellness and organizational development.
 Cutting or reducing these programs may prove necessary, but not without consequences.
 These consequences need to be taken into serious consideration when determining whether or not to alter the funding for these programs.
 A majority of these expenditures were cut in the 2012 Budget and CIP.

-- The Finance Office consists of the Charter-required Finance Director position as well as two part-time Finance Clerks, an Accounts Payable Clerk, and a Financial Analyst.
-(The Utility Billing Clerk position also falls under the Finance Office and works at City Hall, but this position’s costs are not in the General Fund and are therefore not included in this analysis).
+- The Finance Office consists of the Charter-required Finance Director position as well as an Assistant Finance Director, a Financial Analyst, and a part-time Finance Clerk paid from the General Fund.
+The Finance Clerk for Utility Billing and one part-time Finance Clerk also fall under the Finance Office and work at City Hall, but these position’s costs are not in the General Fund.

 - The Building & Zoning Office ensures that buildings are built and maintained safely, an important yet lower visibility function of city government.
 Core functions include building plan reviews, building inspections, zoning compliance enforcement, land use planning, property maintenance enforcement, and issuance of various permits.
 Loveland, like other cities, charges for many of these services in order to offset at least part of the cost to provide them.
 In 2011, this office was reorganized and its costs were cut by 12% after 2012.
 These savings could grow even larger depending on building activity in the community.
 Not only does this office generates revenues to partially offset its costs, it has already been reorganized to save money.